Underminers and Facebook — Have You Been Targeted?

 The Pick-Apart-Your-Post Underminer

 You tell your friend you aren't worried, but your friend goes to great pains to impress on you that others will read your post and will be wondering about your character.
-You're left scratching your head, wondering what all the fuss was about.
+You're left scratching your head, wondering what all the fuss is about.

 You'll know you are dealing with an underminer if they continue this pattern, watching your posts, then dropping their "comment bombs" intimating that you weren't being discreet.
 Your friend will never come right out and say that, of course, but it's implied.

-The Facebook acquaintance.
+The Facebook Acquaintance

 Why Didn't You Message Me?